snimmagadda1/s11a.com/content/11-25-2019/index.md

 Once these are created (this step may take a while as AWS is pushing your content across its network of distribution servers) head back into the S3 console.
 For the secondary bucket created in step 1, www.example.com, change the redirect protocol to HTTPS.

 Lastly navigate to the Route53 console.
 For the two Type A aliases created in step 2, change each to point to their respective Cloudfront resources.
 That's it!
 The setup to securely deliver your website is finished.
 You might have DNS/connection issues if you immediately navigate to https://www.example.com.
-However, grab a cup of coffee and come back a bit later and the nameservers should resolve.
+However, grab a cup of coffee and come back a bit later and the name servers should resolve.

 Hopefully this guide has been useful.
 Now go spin up your army of websites to start hosting and sharing your stuff!